gingi99/paper/README.md

 # paper
-Notes related to data mining, web science, machine learning and so on.
+Data mining, web science, machine learning and so on.

 ### List